 Helping Hands: Tom Sims is a local pastor, writer, and blogger.
 His congregation, “The Fellowship of Joy,” is part of a larger collaborative called “4141 Ministries,” of which he is Executive Director & he is an active Toastmaster.
 You can also find him on Facebook.

 Helping Hands, Spiritually Speaking: Christopher Lewis is an evangelist, pastor and the founder of Nothing is Impossible Ministries.
-Raised in Reedley, educated in Scotland, he just recently became the pastor of a church in Leeds, England.
+Raised in Reedley, educated in Scotland, he lives with his wife Karen in Glasgow, Scotland where he speaks at various churches and events.

 Hometown History & Travel: Maria Ruiz was born in Santa Barbara, California; her family had been there since the Spaniards first converted the Indians & created small towns.
 She graduated from the University of San Diego State in 1972 & taught for 8 years before starting her own business.
 After retiring she began a ten-year odyssey to visit and live in 57 countries around the world.
-Presently, she lives in Puerto Vallarta, Mexico.
-Her blog can be found at http://pastprimetravelers.blogspot.com/ and her travel photos at http://community.webshots.com/user/langton64?vhost=community.
+Recently, she moved back to California.
+Her blog can be found at http://pastprimetravelers.blogspot.com/ .

 Arts & Entertainment: Tess Mize is a Navy wife who lives in her current adopted hometown of Hanford with her husband and dog.
 She is active in her church and enjoys volunteering in the community and performing in local theater productions.
 She originally hails from Fayetteville, Georgia, and is an alumnus of the University of South Carolina, where she earned a degree in English Literature.